 Step 1: Find and safely remove ticks

-3. Pull upwards, with steady even pressure, until the tick releases to avoid breaking the mouth-parts of the tick or rupturing the tick's body.
+- Pull upwards, with steady even pressure, until the tick releases to avoid breaking the mouthparts of the tick or rupturing the tick's body.

 Step 2: Complete Tick Survey

 Our quick 'Tick Survey' can be completed on a computer or mobile device.
-This will give us an idea of what tick or ticks you may have found and allow us to notify you of your results.
+We will ask questions related to where in Virginia you were when you found the tick, where on the body it was, and contact information for us to send the identification.
 To access the survey, please click on the survey image or scan the QR code with your smartphone below:

 Step 3: Submit tick photos to VDH (Optional)